Here are 9 reasons why you should consider using eneloop batteries

 Digital camera Strobe users

 Flashes used on digital DSLRs need a lot of power to recycle between the burst of their flash.
 How lower power how longer it takes to "charge" the flash before it can fire again.
 Eneloops have proven to withstand this very well.
 Another great thing is that so many digital camera users have gotten to know about eneloops that many swear by them.
 You can use them right of their package, and you don`t have to charge them up before using.
+There have been many tests that involved eneloop batteries.

 Reason 4: Powerful and long lasting